Ontario city council rejects land acknowledgment, rankling residents | CBC News

 "Was it disappointing for those that said, 'I didn't get what I wanted, I want chocolate for breakfast, lunch and dinner, I wanted it my way'?
 You're right, those people are disappointed," he told CBC News.

-Muench said many people in his ward voiced opposition to the land acknowledgement plan, though they did not attend the meeting nor submit letters to council expressing their opinions.
+Muench said many people in his ward voiced opposition to the land acknowledgment plan, though they did not attend the meeting nor submit letters to council expressing their opinions.

 He went on to argue that municipal governments should be focused on more immediate issues, such as parking, transit and affordability.